Astoritin/VBMetaDisguiser/README.md

 **The core reason is I don't want to do something with flashing so many modules.
 Therefore, I wrote this module with so many weird features.**

+**NOTICE: This module will only modify properties, as for the result of TEE/system API, please look for other modules**

 ## Steps